Pixels67/concord/README.md

 ## Concord
-Personal experiment with TCP and backend development.
+Personal experiment with TCP and networking.

 ## Usage
 ```sh